gina-alaska/viirs-snow-metrics/README.md

 `python preprocess.py h11v02`

 ### `compute_masks.py`
 Run this script with a `tile_id` argument to create masks from the preproccesed data.
 Currently the script will create four mask GeoTIFFs for the following conditions: ocean, lake / inland water, L2 Fill (i.e., no data), and a combined mask of the previous conditions.
 Masks will be written to disk as GeoTIFFs to the `$SCRATCH_DIR/$SNOW_YEAR/masks` directory.
-Execution time is about 15 minutes per tile.
-Additional masks may include other fill values and areas classified as glaciers or perennial snowfields.
+Execution time is about 2 minutes per tile.
 #### Example Usage
 `python compute_masks.py h11v02`